aabdurrouf/aabdurrouf.github.io/_pages/cv.md

 Mentoring and Teaching
 ======
+* (2025-present) Remotely supervising undergraduate student [Đinh Trung Quốc Anh](https://www.linkedin.com/in/%C4%91inh-trung-qu%E1%BB%91c-anh/) from the International University in Vietnam.
+He is doing research on high-redshift galaxies using JWST data by applying SED fitting to measure their physical properties.
-* (2024-present) co-mentoring graduate student [Novan Saputra Haryana](https://www.linkedin.com/in/novansaputra/?originalSubdomain=jp) from the Astronomical Institute at Tohoku University, Japan.
+* (2024-present) co-mentoring graduate student [Novan Saputra Haryana](https://novansaputra.github.io/) from the Astronomical Institute at Tohoku University, Japan.
 His current research topic is the evolution of massive quiescent galaxies at high redshifts.
 * (2023-2024) Remotely supervising undergraduate student [Muhammad Nur Ihsan Effendi](https://www.linkedin.com/in/muhammad-nur-ihsan-effendi/?trk=public_profile_browsemap&originalSubdomain=id), from Institute Teknologi Bandung (ITB), Indonesia.
 He recently graduated with a Bachelor's thesis project on studying the structures and morphologies of galaxies at z>2 with JWST data.
 He is currently a graduate student at ITB.
 * (2023-2024) Remotely supervising undergraduate student [Novan Saputra Haryana](https://www.linkedin.com/in/novansaputra/?originalSubdomain=jp), from Institute Teknologi Bandung (ITB), Indonesia.
 He recently graduated with a Bachelor's thesis project on studying passive galaxies at 2<z<7 with JWST and HST data.
 From Fall 2024, he is a graduate student at Tohoku University.
 * (2022-2024) Remotely co-supervising graduate student [Han‑Tang Lin](https://www.linkedin.com/in/tylerastro/?locale=en_US), from National Central University, Taiwan.
 Project topic: